-2013 2012
+屋 屋 電 2014 HK\$'000 2013 HK\$'000

-HK\$'000 HK\$'000
+Profit or loss (1) 3 7

-Loss for the year (527) 1,697
+Translation reserve 1,006 (557)

-The Group's sensitivity to RMB has decreased during the current year mainly due to the increase in RMB denominated receivables as at 31 March 2013.
+The Group's sensitivity to RMB has increase during the current year mainly due to the increase in RMB denominated payables as at 31 March 2014.

-In the management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk as the year end exposure at the end of the reporting period does not reflect the exposure during the year.
+In the management's opinion, the sensitivity analysis is unrepresentative of the inherent foreign exchange risk as the year end exposure does not reflect the exposure during the year.